salesforce/lwc-rfcs/text/0110-dynamic-components.md

 ## Motivation

-Before this RFC, LWC does not support dynamic component creation nor allow you to specify at build or design time different component configurations to pivot on during runtime.
+Before this RFC, LWC does not support dynamic imports nor allow you to specify at build or design time different component configurations to pivot on during runtime.
 We purposely made this decision to ensure we have a clean, statically analyzable and predictable behavior on which to build upon.
 Due to the complexity and dynamic nature of the Lightning Platform and OSS, as we expand LWC to new clouds, applications and contexts, this strategy isn't sufficient.
 New primitives must be introduced to guarantee and allow for a more flexible and scalable model.

 ## Proposal